souhardya-ece/RISC-V-Reference-SoC-Tapeout-Program-week6/README.md

 report_checks -from _29043_ -to _30440_ -through _14506_
 ```
 ## Clock Tree Synthesis
+The time difference between clk to the input to the flop is skew(ideally 0).
+In between the clk repeater and the  input flop there is a huge path so we use clk repeater(equal rise and fall time).We protect the clk net by clk shielding(cross talk).If not there is and glitch in the data.
 ### Output
 Now copy the new netlist to the picorv32a
 ```